 Rupert Murdoch, News Corp 2014: 32.47% against over concerns about the lack of an independent chair, excessive pay and poor governance.

-Stephen Johns: Brambles, 2017: Brambles: 24.77% against in a poll over concern about excessive executive pay, a delayed profit warning after insider shares sales, poor capital allocation decisions and a chair who had been their too long and put together a cosy board, including some long-time associates.
+Stephen Johns: Brambles, 2017: 24.77% against the chair in a poll over concern about excessive executive pay, a delayed profit warning after insider shares sales, poor capital allocation decisions and a chair who had been their too long and put together a cosy board, including some long-time associates.

-Rupert Murdoch, News Corp 2018: 21.6% against due to concerns about remuneration and lack of independence.
+Rupert Murdoch, News Corp 2018: 21.6% against the executive chair due to concerns about remuneration and lack of independence.

-Ian Ferrier, Goodman Group 2017: 21.78% against in a poll due to excessively long service and a failure to rein in overly generous executive pay.
+Ian Ferrier, Goodman Group 2017: 21.78% against the chair in a poll due to excessively long service and a failure to rein in overly generous executive pay.

-Rupert Murdoch, News Corp 2015: 21.4% against due to excessively long service, lack of independence and over the top remuneration.
+Rupert Murdoch, News Corp 2015: 21.4% against the chair due to excessively long service, lack of independence and over the top remuneration.

 David Clark, Macquarie Bank 2004: 18% against in the proxies but re-elected on a show of hands.
 Investors were concerned Macquarie had an executive chairman rather than an independent.

-Gerry Harvey, Harvey Norman 2017: 15.1% against due to concerns about his erratic behaviour and lack of independence.
+Gerry Harvey, Harvey Norman 2017: 15.1% against the executive chair due to concerns about his erratic behaviour and lack of independence.

 Rupert Murdoch, News Corp 2011: 14.1% against the world's longest serving CEO who refused to hand over to an independent chairman.